celsowm/metal-orm/sql_sql-ansi-cheatsheet-2025.md

 - ✔ = feature is supported and commonly used
 - ~ = partially supported, different semantics, or requires workarounds
-- ✖ = not supported
+- x = not supported

 ---